syncfusion/blazor-docs/src/navigations/menu-bar/getting-started.md

 This section briefly explains about how to include Menu Bar Component in your Blazor server-side  application.
 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/) page for the introduction and configuring the common specifications.

-To get start quickly with ListBox Component using Blazor, you can check on this video:
+To get start quickly with Menu Bar Component using Blazor, you can check on this video:

 `youtube:TBoUetqLnps`